 The OSCAR Standards provide reassurance to parents and caregivers that a programme is properly run and takes place in a safe environment for children.
 In addition, parents and caregivers may qualify for an OSCAR Subsidy.
 Parents of children attending unapproved programmes cannot receive an OSCAR Subsidy.

+R

 Re-establishment grant (Special Needs Grant)

 The Special Needs Grant - Re-establishment grant is a payment to help people in specific circumstances re-establish themselves in the community.